Sustainability in Our Facilities

 Scope 1, 2 and 3 emissions are defined as follows:

-Scope 1 emissions are defined as GHG emissions as a direct result of Clorox operations and equal approximately 17 percent of Clorox’s total manufacturing and distribution GHG impact.
-We estimate that 69 percent of Scope 1 emissions are from carbon dioxide (CO2) and the remainder is from methane (CH4), nitrous oxide (N2O) and hydrofluorocarbons (HFCs).
-The primary source of CH4 and N2O is wood pyrolysis at charcoal plants in the United States.
-HFC emissions have averaged 155 Metric Tons Carbon Equivalent (MTCE) per year for the period 2005–2011, based on a release of 0.119 tonnes of refrigerant.
+Scope 1 emissions are defined as GHG emissions as a direct result of Clorox operations and equal approximately 13% of Clorox’s total manufacturing and distribution GHG impact.
+We estimate that 77% of Scope 1 emissions are from carbon dioxide (CO2) and the remainder is from methane (CH4), nitrous oxide (N2O) and hydrofluorocarbons (HFCs).
+The primary source of CH4 and N2O is wood pyrolysis at charcoal plants in the U.S. HFC emissions have averaged 155 Metric Tons Carbon Equivalent (MTCE) per year for the period 2005–2011, based on a release of 0.119 tonnes of refrigerant.
 The primary species of HFC released is R-134a.

 Scope 3 emissions are currently calculated from two sources: